byuistats/DS250-Cannon/content/Slides/p4/d4/_index.md

 #### Your Turn

 **With your group, use the links above to find a definition for your assigned metric.
-Then try using the confusion matrix on the screen to calculate your metric for Sister Larson's model.**
+Then try using the confusion matrix on the screen to calculate your metric for your model.**

 - Group 1: Accuracy
 - Group 2: Sensitivity/Recall